SchoolScoops

 Describe your college experience

-Coming from a small, most homogenous high school, the transition to Brown was jarring.
-The entirety of my first semester was somewhat of an adjustment period, both intellectually and socially.
-The scope of students here includes utter extremes, and every in between, and it warranted serious adjustment for me dealing with the jump in academic capability, course difficulty, and feelings of social insignificance.
-Slowly but completely, this transitioned to an overwhelming appreciation for these things, which now I couldn't live without.
-Many of my friends from home have had a similar experience with the transition, but none as prominent being that Brown selects a really eccentric bunch of students purposefully, which is something that is essential to why I love this school.
+Coming from a small, mostly homogenous high school, the transition to Brown was jarring.
+The entirety of my first semester was a huge adjustment period, both intellectually and socially.
+The scope of students here include the utter extremes, and everything in between, and it warranted serious adjustment for me dealing with the jump in academic capability, course difficulty, and feelings of social insignificance.
+Slowly, this transitioned to an overwhelming appreciation for these things, which now I couldn't live without.

 Tip for future students